-Every privacy rating includes an overall score.
+Every product with a privacy rating includes an overall evaluation score.
 A higher score (up to 100%) means the product provides more transparent and comprehensive privacy policies with better practices to protect user data.
+The overall score is not an average of the evaluation concern scores, but rather is a percentage of the number of points earned for basic evaluation questions.
 The score is best used is as an indicator of how much additional work a person will need to do to make an informed decision about a product.
 This use is directly related to the core work driving the evaluations: to help people make informed decisions about a service with less effort.
 The higher the number, the less effort required to make an informed and appropriate decision.

 For each question, the score is calculated as follows:

 |1.0||Transparent, and if the question has a qualitative component, the response is qualitatively better|

 Each question contributes one point to the overall possible score and a score is calculated by totalling the points earned for a given set of questions relative to the number of questions in consideration.
 This allows us to take any subset of questions and generate a score.
 As described above, a score is calculated by taking the total number of points earned and dividing by the number of questions in consideration.
 This provides a percentage that allows for easier interpretation across different facets of an evaluation.